Our Services

 Helpful Resources

-Several factors affect which topical is best including symptom severity, skin sensitivity, cost and application area.
-See below for a complete guide on choosing the right product, application tips and when to seek further evaluation.
+The best choice depends on symptom severity, skin sensitivity, cost, and application area.
+Below, you'll find a complete guide on selecting the right product, application tips, and when to seek further evaluation.

 Numbness in the feet and hands—often described as "pins and needles," tingling or reduced sensation—can stem from many causes, including diabetic neuropathy.
 Finding the right topical treatment can help restore comfort, improve daily function and reduce the risk of injury.
 In this guide, we'll compare over-the-counter (OTC) and prescription creams and patches to help you choose the best option for your needs.
 We'll also spotlight how a "Diabetic foot pain relief cream" fits into your self-care arsenal.